OpusCapita/react-crudeditor/README.md

 ### *EditorComponent* props.onExternalOperation

-An object with *external operation* handlers.
-A handler is called when a corresponding *external operation* is triggered by CRUD Editor.
+An object with [External Operations](#external-operation) handlers.
+A handler is called when a corresponding [External Operation](#external-operation) is triggered by CRUD Editor.

 ```javascript
 {